edanya-uma/Landslide-HySEA/README.md

 ## Compilation

-1) Copy the file src/FindNetCDF.cmake into the CMake's shared modules directory.
+1) Modify accordingly the file makefile.

 2) make (L-HySEA.exe should be created).